ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

    title="CDDL definition of the CMW collection format"}

 Although initially designed for the composite Attester use case, the CMW collection can be repurposed for other use cases requiring CMW aggregation.

+### CMW Collections' role in composite Attester topology

+A CMW Collection's tree structure is not required to be a spanning tree of the a system's composite Attester topology, i.e, it need not be a reflection of domain membership nor domain dependency.
+If a label changes Verifier state beyond a "hint" (e.g., for better Verifier performance or human comprehension), we say that it carries semantic content.
+If a label carries semantic content, the collection itself is a form of evidence that SHOULD be attested.
+When a label carries semantic content that is not bound to other forms of evidence contained in the collection, the collection SHOULD be signed by an attestation key, e.g., by including the collection in a signed EAT {{-rats-eat}}.

 ## CMW Tunnel {#cmw-tunnel}